UnitreeG/WebRTC/README.md

 The server will run on `http://localhost:3000` by default.

-### Client Setup
+### Using the Client

-The client is a static HTML file that can be served via GitHub Pages.
-To deploy:
+The client is hosted on GitHub Pages and can be accessed at [https://unitreeg.github.io/WebRTC/](https://unitreeg.github.io/WebRTC/)

-1. Create a new GitHub repository
-2. Push the contents of the `client` directory to the repository
-3. Enable GitHub Pages in the repository settings
-4. Set the source to the main branch

-## Usage
+To use the client:

-1. Start the server locally
+1. Start the local server (see above)
-2. Open the client in a web browser (either locally or via GitHub Pages)
+2. Open the client in your web browser
-3. Click the "Connect" button to establish a WebRTC connection
+3. Click "Connect" to establish a WebRTC connection
-4. Once connected, you can send messages using the "Send Message" button
+4. Once connected, use "Send Message" to test the data channel

-## Features

-- WebRTC peer-to-peer connection
-- Real-time data channel communication
-- Connection status indicators
-- Message history display
-- Simple and intuitive UI

 ## Development

-To modify the client:
+### Client Development
-1. Edit the `client/index.html` file
+- Edit `index.html` to modify the client
-2. Test locally by opening the file in a browser
+- Test locally by opening the file in a browser
-3. Push changes to GitHub to update the deployed version
+- Push changes to GitHub to update the deployed version

-To modify the server:
+### Server Development
-1. Edit the `server/server.js` file
+- Edit files in the `server/` directory
-2. Restart the server to apply changes
+- Restart the server to apply changes
-3. Test with the client
+- Test with the client

-## Notes
+## Technical Details

-- The server uses Socket.IO for signaling
+- Uses Socket.IO for WebRTC signaling
-- STUN servers are used for NAT traversal
+- Implements STUN for NAT traversal
-- The client is built with Observable's runtime
+- Built on Observable's runtime for reactive programming
-- The server implements basic WebRTC functionality similar to the Go2 API
+- Compatible with Go2 WebRTC API specification

+## Reference Implementation

+The `go2_webrtc_connect/` directory contains the reference implementation from which this client was derived.
+It provides examples and documentation for the full Go2 WebRTC API.